stucchio/Homepage/content/deploying_julia_servers_with_docker.md

 ```

 The file `REQUIRE` should be located in the same folder as this Dockerfile, and should list the required julia libraries.
+Note the last line which is necessary to install *unpublished* packages in Julia.
 My require contains:

 ```
 NamedArrays